GraphWalker/graphwalker-project/doc/dsl.md

 ```
 [loggedIn == true]
 ```
-The above means that if the attribute loggedIn equals to true, the edge is walkable.
+The above means that if the attribute loggedIn equals to true, the edge is accessible.

 ### Action
 This is java script code that we want to execute in the model.
 Each statement must be ended with a semicolon.